 'The Authority' means the Civil Aviation Authority of Singapore (CAAS) established under Section 4 of the Civil Aviation Authority of Singapore Act.

-'Organisation procedures' means the procedures applied by the SAR-145 approved maintenance organisation in with the accordance maintenance organisation exposition within the scope of the approval.
+'Organisation procedures' means the procedures applied by the SAR-145 approved maintenance organisation in accordance with the maintenance organisation exposition within the scope of the approval.